CELTA Courses Adelaide

 The Cambridge CELTA (Certificate in Teaching English to Speakers of Other Languages) is an international TEFL / TESL / TEFOL / TESOL / ELT training certificate course.
 Over 9,000 people a year participate in CELTA courses in approved centres in countries all over the world.
 All the successful participants receive a Certificate for Teaching English from Cambridge University .

-The CELTA Certificate is administered through the University of Cambridge Local Examination Syndicate and is moderated by assessors inducted by Cambridge University ensuring high standards worldwide.
+The CELTA Certificate is administered through University of Cambridge ESOL Examinations and is moderated by assessors inducted by Cambridge University ensuring high standards worldwide.

 CELTA Course - Main Features